How to Analyze a Marketing Sales Funnel

 • After engaging with blog content, a user may feel inspired to visit the product page to conduct further research and, ultimately, sign up.

-Having consistent messaging is essential to providing a unified customer experience across multiple digital channels.
+Having consistent messaging is essential to providing a unified across multiple digital channels.
 A blog post can build awareness of the options and explain why your company’s option fits best, which might inspire an email signup—but not an immediate purchase.
 Instead, you could launch an email that could lead to a conversation with sales or a request for a demo, then a purchase.

 For subscription-based businesses, such as B2B SaaS companies, the marketing funnel could be as simple as: